 Experience with large scale data/data analysis, data curation, familiarity with FAIR data management concepts.

 In accordance with RCW 49.58.110, the above salary reflects the full salary range for this position.
 Individual placement within the range is based on the candidate's current experience, education, skills, and abilities related to the position or as mandated by a U.S. Department of Labor prevailing wage determination.

 WSU offers a comprehensive benefits package which includes paid sick and vacation leave; paid holidays; medical, dental, life and disability insurance package for employees and dependents; retirement; deferred compensation and optional supplemental retirement accounts.

-Tenure-Track: No Temporary End Date: This is a temporary position expected to end one year after the start date.
+This is a temporary position expected to end on December 31, 2024.
 Renewal is dependent on the need for extension and/or if additional funding is secured to extend employment.